Rules of the Competition

 A communication project which involved influencers/opinion leaders or achieved extremely high organic circulation in the public space.

-A communication project or ongoing communication about the organization or brand, implemented only in social media / digital space (Facebook, Instagram, LinkedIn, Twitter, Telegram, Discord, Youtube, Internet forums).
+A communication project or ongoing communication about the organization or brand, implemented only in digital space (social media platforms, forums etc.).

 The project aimed to create a positive professional image of the organization’s management – to strengthen its reputation and thus achieve its leadership in the public sphere.